slatedocs/slate/source/includes/_connected-apps.md

 # Connected Apps Guide

-This guide described how your application can request TransferWise customers to grant access to their account to your application.
+This guide described how your application can request TransferWise customers to grant access to their account.

-Note that asking TransferWise users to copy-paste their Transferwise API access tokens directly into your application is a violating of our security policy.
+Note that asking TransferWise users to copy-paste their Transferwise API tokens directly into your application is a violating of our security policy.
 So please only use proper OAuth authorization flow as described below.

 ## API access